 should see a listing the files in your startup directory.

-Accord to a user, "the trick is to select the Developer tab when the document is on-screen.
-Click on the Add-Ins icon, and if IA is not showing simply click on the Add button and navigate to the old IndexAssistant.dot.
-Once loaded, activate it by clicking in its check-box to Attach it to the document, and F12 should bring it up."
+2) Click on the Add-Ins icon, and if IA is not showing then simply click on the Add button and navigate to the where IndexAssistant.dot is stored.
+Once loaded, activate it by clicking in its check-box the click Ok.